raydipanwita/Database/challenges/04_designing_schema_one_table.md

 As a person who loves movies,
 So I can list all my favourite movies
-I want to see a list of movies' release year.
+I want to see a list of movies' release years.
 ```

 1. Copy the Design Recipe template and use it to design the schema for that